amd989/Symlinker/README.md

 I will be updating this little app over the course of the next days and hopefully release it in better shape.
 A lot of people has filed issues with it and I plan to sort them out.

-Better later than never some might say.
+Better late than never some might say.
 I hope that is not too late for this app to get new light.

 **Featured On**: